Chinese Characters — Origin, Formation, Evolvement, and Meanings

 People from this area inherited some important Neolithic cultures and developed the successive Zhou (1046 BC — 256 BC), Qin (221 BC — 207 BC), and Han (202 BC — 220 AD) dynasties.

-Compared to the transient Qin, Han Dynasty is the second and the longest unified and centralized empire in ancient China, with unprecedented prosperity and influence on Chinese culture.
+Compared to the transient Qin, the Han Dynasty is the second and the longest unified and centralized empire in ancient China, with unprecedented prosperity and influence on Chinese culture.

-Hence, the major ethnic group in China, the Han People, is named after this dynasty, and so are the Chinese Characters, the Han Zi (汉字).
+Hence, the major ethnic group in China, the Han People, is named after this dynasty, and so are the Chinese Characters, the Hanzi (汉字).

 Chinese Words "Le Wei Yang" (Eternal Happiness) on Unearthed Eaves Tile of the Han Dynasty — Fujian Museum (Photo by Dongmaiying)

-Origin, Evolvement, and Forms of Chinese Characters.
+Origin, Evolvement, Scripts, and Writing Strokes of Chinese Characters Throughout History

 Origin and Neolithic Symbols